NVIDIA/NeMo/docs/source/ckpt_converters/intro.rst

 - **Developer Guide**: Instructions for developers on how to implement converters for community model checkpoints, allowing for broader compatibility and integration within the NeMo ecosystem.
 For development details, refer to our :doc:`dev_guide`.

 - **Megatron-LM Checkpoint Conversion**: NVIDIA NeMo and NVIDIA Megatron-LM share several foundational technologies.
-You can convert your GPT-style model checkpoints trained with Megatron-LM into the NeMo framework using our scripts :doc:`convert_mlm`.
+You can convert your GPT-style model checkpoints trained with Megatron-LM into the NeMo framework using our scripts, see our :doc:`convert_mlm`.

 Access the user and developer guides directly through the links below: